IlyaBY-afk/cpp_checkers_online/README.md

 ## Requirements

 - C++ compiler with C++17 support
-- SFML 2.5 or later (macOS: SFML 3.0.0)
+- SFML 3.0.0
 - CMake 3.10 or later

 ## Building on Windows

 1. **Install SFML**:
-   - Download SFML from the [official website](https://www.sfml-dev.org/download.php)
+   - Download SFML 3.0.0 from the [official website](https://www.sfml-dev.org/download.php)
    - Get the right version for your compiler (MinGW or MSVC)
    - Extract to a known location (e.g., `C:\SFML`)
+   - Make sure the extracted folder has this structure:
+     ```
+     C:\SFML\
+        ├── bin\          # Contains .dll files
+        ├── include\      # Contains header files
+        ├── lib\          # Contains .lib files and cmake directory
+        │    └── cmake\SFML\
+        └── ...
+     ```

 2. **Configure with CMake**:
    ```
    cmake -S. -Bbuild -DSFML_DIR=C:/SFML/lib/cmake/SFML
    ```
-   Replace `C:/SFML` with your actual SFML installation path.
-The SFML_DIR should point to the directory containing SFMLConfig.cmake.
+   Use forward slashes (/) in the path, even on Windows.

 3. **Build the project**:
    ```